rubabfawad805-svg/Capstone_Project/README.md

 -----

 ## 📌 Project Overview
-This project implements a **complete computational drug discovery pipeline** to evaluate ligand–protein interactions against the target protein **7SFB**.
+This project aims to implement a **complete computational drug discovery pipeline** to evaluate ligand–protein interactions against the target protein **7SFB**.

 The workflow integrates:
 - Drug-likeness screening